-PROJECTS sumugan@protonmail.com slowtheory.org mprov.org
+PROJECTS sumuganATprotonmailDOTcom slowtheory.org fugitive-radio.net

 Sumugan earned a doctorate from the Transforming Cultures research centre at the University of Technology Sydney (2014).
-He was a post-doctoral researcher at the Institute for English and American Studies (Cultural Studies), University of Potsdam (2016) supported by the German Academic Exchange Service (DAAD) to research ‘Urban Eco-politics of the Anthropocene’, blogging at: shadowofthefuture.org.
+He was a post-doctoral researcher at the Institute for English and American Studies (Cultural Studies), University of Potsdam (2016) supported by the German Academic Exchange Service (DAAD), investigating social movements mobilising in the wake of COP21 Paris, 2015.
+Sumugan was a fellow at the Jan van Eyck Academie, 2022-23.

-He has received grants from Australia Council for the Arts Individual Projects (2022), Kone Foundation, Finland (2021, 2020), Create New South Wales 360 Visions virtual reality development program (2017), Australia Council for the Arts Literature (2014), Australia Council for the Arts Emerging and Experimental Arts (2013) and Australia Council for the Arts Music Board (2008, 2005) among others.
+He has received grants from Goethe-Institut (2023), Australia Council for the Arts Individual Projects (2022), Kone Foundation, Finland (2021, 2020), Create New South Wales 360 Visions virtual reality development program (2017), Australia Council for the Arts Literature (2014), Australia Council for the Arts Emerging and Experimental Arts (2013) and Australia Council for the Arts Music Board (2008, 2005) among others.
 He was awarded a Saari International Artist Residency, Finland in September–October 2021 and was the Australia Council for the Arts resident at Heslinki International Artist Programme (HIAP), February–May 2022.

-With the artist and writer Tessa Zettel he co-founded The T. Rudzinskaitė Memorial Amateur Lichenologists Society during a two month residency at the Nida Art Colony to develop a work for its 2018 Inter-format Symposium ‘On Rites and Terrabytes.’This follows on from their multispecies urban/artistic research project, Plan Bienen.
+With the artist and writer Tessa Zettel he co-founded The T. Rudzinskaitė Memorial Amateur Lichenologists Society during a two month residency at the Nida Art Colony to develop a work for its 2018 Inter-format Symposium “On Rites and Terrabytes.”
+This follows on from their multispecies urban/artistic research project, Plan Bienen.

 In July 2022 he participated in the third Digital Naturalism Conference (Dinacon) hosted by the grassroots peace-building and social enterprise organisation DreamSpace Academy in Batticaloa, Sri Lanka.